 Students may obtain a limited amount of financial support for equipment, supplies, travel, registration fees, etc. related to research or clinical training through the Clinical Student Development Fund.
+These funds are contingent on available resources within the department and may be limited by grant cycles that dictate the timing of the release and/or spending timelines of these funds.
 Policies, procedures, and necessary forms for reimbursement through this fund are available from the PSC Administrative Assistant.

 Similarly, students may obtain a small stipend for presentation of their research through the Department of Psychology's Severin Fund.
 Information concerning the Severin Fund is available from the psychology department main office.